Barisan Revolusi Nasional

-The Barisan Revolusi Nasional Melayu Patani, also known by the shorter form Barisan Revolusi Nasional (BRN; English: Patani Malays (or Malayu) National Revolutionary Front)), meaning "National Revolutionary Front", is an Islamist Patani independence movement in northern Malaysia (Perlis, Kedah and Kelantan) and Patani, southern Thailand.
-As of 2017, it is the most powerful rebel group in the region.
+The Barisan Revolusi Nasional Melayu Patani, also known by the shorter form Barisan Revolusi Nasional (BRN; English: Patani Malays (or Malayu) National Revolutionary Front)), meaning "National Revolutionary Front", is an Islamist Patani independence movement in northern Malaysia (Perak, Perlis, Kedah and Kelantan) and Patani, southern Thailand.
+As of 2017, it is the most powerful rebel organization of the country.

 Originally the BRN was established as a roughly territorial organisation, prioritizing Pattani secessionism.
 Since 2001, however, the BRN-C (BRN-Coordinasi) has become its most active wing, leading the south Thailand insurgency and imposing extreme religious values on the local society.

 The BRN-C, through its "Pejuang Kemerdekaan Patani" paramilitary wing, is the main group behind the murder of teachers in the Southern Border Provinces.

 History

 The BRN was founded on 13 March 1963 by Haji Abdul Karim Hassan.
 By 1984, three main factions were discernible within the group:

 BRN-Koordinasi

 The BRN-Coordinate or BRN-C (BRN-Koordinasi) is currently the largest, most active and best organised of the BRN subgroups.
 Rejecting the Pan-Arab socialist thought that influenced the early BRN, it favours Salafist ideology and is involved in political activism in the mosques and indoctrination at Islamic schools.
 The main recruiting unit of the BRN-C is the Pemuda (youth) student group and its leaders are mainly Islamic religious teachers, including veterans of the Soviet–Afghan War.

 The BRN-Koordinasi is acknowledged as the group currently spearheading the insurgency in southern Thailand and is at the origin of the group known as Runda Kumpulan Kecil (RKK) to which most violent attacks have been attributed in the last decade.

 The BRN-C sees no reason for negotiations and is against talks with other insurgent groups.
 The BRN-C has the vision of becoming a mass-organisation.
 It has as its immediate aim to make southern Thailand ungovernable, having largely been successful at it.